We bought a house and finally became homeowners!

-We decided to buy it as a long-term investment not just trying to save money on our monthly expenses.
+We decided to buy it as a long-term investment, not to simply save money on our monthly expenses.

 The area is great and it should rent out easily.
 We tried to follow the 1% Rule.
-It should rent out for 1% per month of the purchase price.
+Meaning, it should rent out for 1% per month of the purchase price.

 Being a landlord is a lot of work and most people don’t want the headache of trying to maintain a property.
 But I’m looking forward to it!

-I grew up watching my mom invest in real estate.
-I helped her mow lawns, clean up and get them ready for new renters.
+I grew up watching my mom invest in real estate and helping her mow lawns, clean up, and get them ready for new renters.

 When we starting looking, we wanted an investment property that we weren’t planning to live in.
-We wanted to buy a house around $80,000 and fix it up to get it rent ready but didn’t want to dump a ton of cash into it.
+We wanted to buy a house around $80,000, fix it up, and get it ready to rent right away.

-We realized we were going to have to live in it so we looked at buying a house that was $125,000 and then $145,000 and ultimately paid $152,000 for the house we just bought with a little renovation.
-It’s a great home that was built in 2016.
+We realized we were going to have to live in it so we looked at buying a house that was $125,000 and then $145,000 and ultimately paid $152,000 for the house we bought with a little renovation.

-The house we bought is 1500 sq ft., 3 bed 2 baths, it has a two-car garage, a big yard, nice area, and our mortgage payment is $668.
-Our payment is low because mortgage interest rates are really low.
+It’s 1,400 sq. ft., 3 bed 2 baths; it has a two-car garage, a big yard, a nice area, and our mortgage principal and interest is $668.

 Our Interest Rate

-Literally, the day I called the lender to lock in the rate he told me rates had dropped and this was the lowest interest rate he had done in 2019.
+Literally, the day I called the lender to lock in the rate, he told me rates had dropped and this was the lowest interest rate he had done in 2019.

 With a 4.25% interest rate, we would pay $117,190 in interest over the life of the loan.
-But because we locked it in a 3.75% we will pay $101,418 in interest (which is still crazy if you think about it).
+But because we locked it at 3.75% we will pay $101,418 in interest (which is still crazy if you think about it).

 I wanted to make sure we got the lowest interest rate.
 We considered first-time homebuyers programs but honestly, nothing looked great.

 We went with a conventional loan and put down 5%.
 This gave us the lowest interest rate and didn’t require us to live at the house for any specific amount of time.

-We’ve already made some mistakes that we wish we could go back and change but hopefully, this is the first house of many and the more experienced real estate investors we will become.
+We’ve already made some mistakes that we wish we could go back and change But, hopefully, this is the first house of many and the more experienced real estate investors we will become.